 Students in food services may perform the following duties: cafeteria service, dishwashing, cooking, salad bar preparation, cake/dessert decorating, cleanup, computer data entry, inventory, processing time cards, and student ID scanning.
 Flexible hours begin in the early morning (5:30 am) and go until the late evening.
 Weekend hours are available.
 Walker Student Center California Café employees are also hired through Creative Dining Services.

 Students in custodial services perform general housekeeping duties to be performed in the dorms or in the office/academic areas.
 These duties include dusting, vacuuming, cleaning bathrooms, emptying trash receptacles, etc. Flexible morning, evening, late evening, and weekend hours are available.

 Grounds crew responsibilities include mowing, landscaping, watering, weeding, snow removal, trash pickup, planting, some indoor plant care, painting traffic signs, etc. Hours are available between 7 am and 4 pm Monday through Friday, except for 12 to 1 pm.
 Occasional weekend work may be available.

 Each summer, upperclassmen apply for jobs open for the fall semester.
 These positions include Walton Lifetime Health Complex front desk monitors, admissions interns, teacher assistants, library assistants, computer lab monitors, and many others.

-Federal community service jobs include reading and math tutors, Boys and Girls Club Leaders, public library attendants, and work with other local non-profit organizations.
+Federal community service jobs include reading and math tutors, Boys and Girls Club Leaders, public library attendants, and other positions with local non-profit organizations.

 In our view, the end of all work is to please God.
 We stand against the view, prevalent in the world today, that a job or career is chosen to please the self alone.
 In the world's value system, the gods of money and status become the measures of success.
 A penniless missionary in some distant field of Christian service simply does not fit very well into this career plan.
 We believe that every occupation holds within it the potential for Christian service.